When Can Kittens Leave Their Mom? Timeline for Weaning Kittens

 If your kitten is 0-4 weeks old, it needs you for everything.
 You need to arrange a kitten milk replacer, ensure it is warm to the touch, and feed it to your tiny pet every two hours, even through the night.
 Then, after every feed, use tissue paper or a cotton ball and gently rub its genitals so it may pee and poop.

 - Make sure to keep it warm, as kittens cannot maintain their body temperature.
 You will need towels, a shoe box, and a hot water bottle or heating pad.
-Kittens of this age only wake up to eat, pee and poop; they sleep the rest of the time.
+Kittens of this age only wake up to eat, pee, and poop; they sleep the rest of the time.
 If you make it past this stage, give yourself a pat on the back.
 This stage is the one that requires the most effort and care.

 If You Have a Kitten From 4-8 Weeks Old

 If you have a kitten from 4-8 weeks old, you will need to transition it to solid food.
 Start with wet canned food mixed with kitten milk replacer(KMR), as dry kibble is too hard for their baby teeth.
-Decrease the amount of KMR once they get used to canned food.
-At 6 weeks, you can transition to soft dry cat food to ultimately get them to eat dry kibble.

-Intresting Reading: Do Kittens Need Wet Food?
+Interesting Reading: Do Kittens Need Wet Food?

 Litter Train Your New Pet

 You will need to litter train your new pet.
 You can start as early as three weeks when you see your baby pet defecating on its own without any stimulation.
 Arrange a litter tray with short walls, or cut out the base of a box during litter training.
-Buy unscented paper-based litter, as kittens put everything in their mouths.
-You can stimulate your kitten on top of the litter box.
-Once it pees or poops into the litter box, it will associate the urine smell with its place to pee.
-Keep the box nearby, not more than 10 feet from your kitten, so they can easily find it.

 Develops Social Skills